daryl-williams/Metrognome/README.md

 # Metrognome

-Metrognome is a node.js app playground to learn how to work with the Tone.js Web Audio framework.
+Metrognome is a node.js app that's meant to be a playground where we can learn how to program to and work with the Tone.js Web Audio framework.

 To that end I building a simple metronome using Tone.js.
 The intended purpose being to display a grid of user defined measures